d-qoi/RoseEmbeddedLinux/hw07/ReadMe.md

 * Uses kernel libraries with interrupts to trigger the led on the falling edge of the button.
 * Triggering GP1 4 takes 400us

+// Comments from Prof. Yoder
+// Results look good, but I asked for min, max and average times and cpu usage.
+// Project page missing
+// Grade:  3/10